 - Term time permanent booking fees are charged from the first day of the booking to the last day of term. - Vacation Care and Pupil Free Day frees are charged as above. - Manly OOSH will be closed on all Public Holidays so there will be no fees charged on those days. - Permanent bookings for Before School Care (BSC) and After School Care (ASC) may be changed by sending an email to info@manlyoosh.com.au.
 All changes will be subject to a 14-day notice period, and all bookings will be charged during the notice period. - Permanent bookings for Before School Care (BSC) and After School Care (ASC) may be terminated at any time by sending an email to info@manlyoosh.com.au All changes will be subject to a 14-day notice period, and all bookings will be charged during the notice period. - Casual bookings can be made via the Xplor Home mobile App. - Casual bookings may be cancelled via the Xplor Home mobile App with at least 24 hours' notice.
 If 24 hours' notice is not given, then the family will be charged the childcare fee for that care, whether the child attends or not. - Vacation care bookings can be made via the Xplor Home mobile App. - Bookings for vacation care may be cancelled via the Xplor Home mobile App with at least 14 days' notice.
-Families will be charged for changes to or cancellation of vacation care bookings if less than 14 days' notice is provided, and all bookings will be charged during the notice period. - Manly OOSH Inc. reserves the right to refuse care to families with outstanding accounts until the account is brought up to date or a payment arrangement has been agreed. - An administration fee of \$15 per term, per family will be charged to active accounts. - A late fee of \$30 for every 15 minutes may be charged if children are picked up after 6pm. - A fee of \$15 may be charged for failure to notify MOOSH by 12pm of a child's absence from After School Care.
+Families will be charged for changes to or cancellation of vacation care bookings if less than 14 days' notice is provided, and all bookings will be charged during the notice period. - Manly OOSH Inc. reserves the right to refuse care to families with outstanding accounts until the account is brought up to date or a payment arrangement has been agreed. - A one-off enrolment fee of \$20 per child will be charged for new enrolments.